Safeguarding The Rights Of Whistleblowers

 Thomas & Solomon LLP regularly represents “whistleblowers” throughout the United States in qui tam lawsuits brought under the False Claims Act and other types of whistleblower laws.
 We represent employees who have uncovered fraud and employees who have been retaliated against as a result of reporting the wrongdoing.
 Many people are unaware that there are laws that reward whistleblowers for coming forward with information about fraud against the government.
 There are also laws that protect whistleblowers from retaliation for reporting such wrongdoing.

 Whistleblower Lawyers with a Proven Track Record of Success

 Our attorneys have years of experience in aggressively pursuing fraud and whistleblower claims on behalf of our clients.
-To date, we have represented whistleblowers in False Claims Act cases that have recovered tens of millions of dollars for the government, including:
+To date, we have represented whistleblowers in False Claims Act cases that have recovered tens of millions of dollars for the government and our clients, including:

 - Substantial whistleblower award from $64 million settlement in a mortgage fraud action against one of the largest banks in the United States.

 - Representing a physician in a successful whistleblower action alleging that a health system improperly billed Medicare for certain emergency room services.